Skip to main content

 One of the most powerful ways to use Omnifact is to combine external research with your internal knowledge.
 Scenario: Competitive Analysis

-1. Internal Context: Ask the AI to recall your product’s key features from your Knowledge Base.
+1. Internal Context: Ask the AI to recall your product’s key features from your Uploaded Files.

 • “Summarize the key USP of our ‘Pro’ plan from the product specs document.”